muellesi/e-smog.org/_posts/en/2018-03-05-gimp-windows-part1.md

 mingw-w64-x86_64-lcms2 \
 mingw-w64-x86_64-glib-networking
 ~~~
+This will install a whole lot of libraries and software that is needed for building GIMP.

-As you can see, most packages start with `mingw-w64-x86_64-` so if you later encounter a missing dependency during compiling, you can first try to install it via `pacman -S mingw-w64-x86_64-PACKAGENAME`.
+As you can see, most library-packages start with `mingw-w64-x86_64-` so if you later encounter a missing dependency during compiling, you can first try to install it via `pacman -S mingw-w64-x86_64-PACKAGENAME`.
+{: class="hint"}

 #### Setting up the environment
 Now that we have most of the necessary dependencies installed, we can start with actually doing something ourselves.

-##### Directory structure
+##### Directory structure and environment variables
-MSYS2 created a home directory for your current Windows username in `C:\MSYS2\home` this directory can be accessed via a tilde, just like on linux.
-Since this is a good way of keeping the paths as short as possible, we will now use the new home directory for building GIMP.
-Just in case we want to use MSYS2 for some other projects later on, we will not use the home directory directly but create a subfolder named `gimp_x64` instead.
-Inside this folder, we create a new file with the following content
+As already mentioned, MSYS2 created a home directory for your current Windows username in `C:\MSYS2\home` this directory can be accessed via the tilde shortcut, just like on any linux system.
+Since this is a good way of keeping the paths nice and short, we will now use this new home directory for building GIMP.
+But just in case we want to use MSYS2 for some other projects later on, we will not use the home directory directly but create a subfolder named `gimp_x64` instead.
+Inside this folder, we create a new file called `setup.sh` with the following content

 {% highlight bash linenos %}
-#!/bin/sh
+#!/bin/bash
-# If you did not use the same folder name as in the tutorial, change this
+# If you did not use the same folder names as in the tutorial, change this
 export DEVROOT=`realpath ~/gimp_x64`
 export PREFIX=$DEVROOT/build
+export SRC_DIR=$DEVROOT/src

+# Modify environment variables according to the definitions above
 export PATH="$PREFIX/bin:$PATH"
 export PKG_CONFIG_PATH="$PREFIX/share/pkgconfig:$PREFIX/lib/pkgconfig:$PKG_CONFIG_PATH"
 export LD_LIBRARY_PATH="$PREFIX/lib:$LD_LIBRARY_PATH"
-export SRC_DIR=$DEVROOT/src

 # Create the prefix and source directories
 mkdir -p $PREFIX
 mkdir -p $SRC_DIR

+# Some more environment variables
 export BINARY_PATH=$PREFIX/bin
 mkdir -p $BINARY_PATH
 export INCLUDE_PATH=$PREFIX/inc